 Providers can submit claim adjustments via the Portal.
 Providers may use the search function to find the specific claim to adjust.
-Once found, the provider can alter the claim to reflect the desired change and resubmit it to ForwardHealth.
-Any claim ForwardHealth has paid can be adjusted and resubmitted on the Portal, regardless of how the claim was originally submitted.
+Once the claim is found, the provider can alter it to reflect the desired change and resubmit it to ForwardHealth.
+Any claim ForwardHealth has paid within 365 days of the DOS (date of service) can be adjusted and resubmitted on the Portal, regardless of how the claim was originally submitted.